Tabdhsan/qol-project-files/cursor_rules/react_template.md

 ## Documentation

 -   Maintain clear README with setup instructions
+-   Update the README, .cursorrules, and .env files immediately after significant changes as needed
 -   Document API interactions and data flows
 -   Include comments for algorithms or processes that aren't intuitive
 -   Don't include comments unless it's for complex logic